metin-atalay/Earthquake-Tracker-Pro/readme.md

 - Users must comply with all applicable laws and regulations.
 - Users are responsible for maintaining the confidentiality of their account information.
-- Prohibited activities include [list actions or behaviors not allowed on the platform].

 **Governing Law**